Jennifer Lopez Wore Actual $100 Bills On Her Nails At The Billboard Music Awards

-It’s no secret that Jennifer Lopez has a dollar or two to her name, but it turns out she also has a $100 or two on her nails.
-According to PopSugar, the star certainly wasn’t afraid to spend when it came to her manicure for her performance at the 2018 Billboard Music Awards on May 20 as her nail artist revealed this week that she actually had actual $100 bills glued onto her nails for her appearance at the big music award show.
+It’s no secret that Jennifer Lopez has a dollar or two to her name, but it turns out she also has a $100 bill or two on her nails.
+According to PopSugar, the star certainly wasn’t afraid to spend when it came to her manicure for her performance at the 2018 Billboard Music Awards on May 20 as her nail artist revealed this week that she had actual $100 bills glued onto her nails for her appearance at the big music award show.

 In keeping with the title of her latest single “Dinero” – which she performed live for the first time at the awards alongside DJ Khaled and a video clip of rapper Cardi B who’s also featured on the track – celebrity nail artist Tom Bachik confirmed on Instagram that he cut up real $100 bills to use as decoration on JLo’s nails.